Here are answers to questions we typically get. If you need more information, please don’t hesitate to contact us via phone or email.

 Q: What is the setup process and is it included?

-A: We will come out to oversee the placement of the containers, connect up the units, and complete all interior finish work at no additional cost.
+A: We do offer a package where we will come out to oversee the placement of the containers, connect up the units, and complete all interior finish work.
+However, for the DIY-ers, we can provide you with the material and instructions to finish the unit on your own once it’s attached to the foundation, saving you some money along the way.
 Our prices do not include crane, shipping, foundation work, connecting to sewer, water or electrical.
-We can provide any and all of these services for additional costs.
-Also, for the DIY-ers, we can provide you with the material and instructions to finish the unit on your own once it’s attached to the foundation, saving you some money along the way.

 Q: What about transportation?